DreadnaughtZero/git_google/README.md

 # git_google

-A clone of the GOOGLE homepage for the Odin Project.
+A clone of the GOOGLE homepage for the Odin Project by Robert Gardner.